thoughtbot/Argo/README.md

 ```

 It's important that the `create` function's parameters are all in separate
 parenthesis.
-This will make the function curryed.
+This will make the function curried.
 Then inside the function we
 can call the model's constructor.

 Finally, implement the `JSONDecodable` `decode` function to decode the incoming